marberts/gpindex/cran-comments.md

 There were no ERRORs or WARNINGs.

 One NOTE about possibly misspelled words in DESCRIPTION.
-This can be ignored, as these words of spelled correctly.
+This can be ignored, as these words are spelled correctly.

 ## Downstream dependencies